FAIR-INNOVATION/FAIR-documentation/source/AIRLab/airlab_user_interface.rst

 After setting the simulation speed, click "Simulate".
 The robot will perform a single simulation stacking.

 .. important::
-    can only be used after trajectory generation.
+    Can only be used after trajectory generation.

 Click Stop to halt the movement.